AerospaceMark/MATPack/README.md

   - Manifest.csv
   - README.md

 If you open the manifest file you will see that it has a column for the package name and another column for the commit ID.
-Unless specified, the commit ID will default to 'master'.
+Unless specified, the commit ID will default to whatever the current commit of that package is.

-Let's say that you now want to add the 'SourceModels' package to the manifest file, but that you want to use a particular commit ID.
+Let's say that you now want to add the 'SourceModels' package to the manifest file, but that you want to specify a particular commit ID.
 You could type:

 ```MATLAB
 addToManifest('SourceModels','4819100e4d348b00e0b8bca16ff0d164b7abb416')